v8/v8.dev/src/docs/wasm-shipping-checklist.md

 - After at least 2 weeks of stable experimentation, advance the experiment to 50% of beta users.
 - After at least 2 weeks of stable experimentation, advance the experiment to 1% of stable users.
 - After at least 2 weeks of stable experimentation, advance the experiment to 10% of stable users.
-- After at least 4 weeks of stable experimentation, advance the experiment to 50% of stable users (in case *WebView* is not part of the trial, one can jump straight to shipment from here, but it's recommended to include WebView into each trial).
+- After at least 4 weeks of stable experimentation, advance the experiment to 50% of stable users (in case *WebView* is not part of the trial, one can jump straight to shipping from here, but it's recommended to include WebView into each trial).
-- After at least 2 weeks of stable experimentation, you can consider shipment.
+- After at least 2 weeks of stable experimentation, you can consider shipping.

 The longer experimentation time at 10% of stable users is to accommodate for manually detected bugs and reporting which tend to have a longer lead time than signals gathered from metrics and automated testing.
 At 10% the impact of the experiment is still limited while providing good visibility for partners to identify issues.